Resources for Students

 Connecting with Accessibility Resources

 Accessibility Resources is ready to help you make the most of your experiences at CC, but you must initiate the process.
 Please start off by contacting our office to set up a time to talk with our staff about your request for support services.
-Additionally, you should complete an Application for Accommodation and submit documentation of disability.
+Additionally, you should complete an Application for Accommodation and provide documentation of disability.

 Of course, we're here to help you at any point, so please don't hesitate to contact us if you have questions or need assistance.